Mini Cooper Insurance Rates

 Once you’ve read through the material outlined in this article, you will be ready to spot a MINI insurance quote that works for your budget.
 In fact, you can get begin comparing MINI car insurance group rates by entering your five-digit ZIP code into our free online quote tool.

-Average insurance rates for a Mini Cooper are $1,220 a year with full coverage.
-Comprehensive costs around $250, collision costs $450, and liability coverage is estimated at $384.
-Buying just liability costs approximately $432 a year, with insurance for high-risk drivers costing around $2,640.
-Teen drivers receive the highest rates at $4,582 a year or more.
+The average insurance rates for a Mini Cooper are $1,220 a year for full coverage.
+Comprehensive costs approximately $250 each year, collision insurance costs $450, and liability coverage costs around $384.
+Liability-only coverage costs as low as $432 a year, and high-risk coverage costs around $2,640.
+Teens cost the most to insure at up to $4,582 a year.

 Average premium for full coverage: $1,220

-Prices are based on $500 comprehensive and collision deductibles, split liability limits of 30/60, and includes medical/PIP and uninsured motorist coverage.
-Rates are averaged for all U.S. states and for all Cooper models.
+Price estimates include $500 comprehensive and collision deductibles, liability limits of 30/60, and includes both medical and UM/UIM coverage.
+Prices are averaged for all states and Cooper models.

 Use the form below to get customized rates for your location.